-Fox’s medieval epic takes in $88.9 mil in foreign coin in its first 10 days, pushing worldwide gross to $124 million.
+Fox’s medieval epic has taken in $88.9 million in foreign coin in its first 10 days, pushing worldwide gross to $124 million.

 Rival distribs again held off on launching new entries, shying away from both “Kingdom” and the prospect of going up against what’s expected to be a massive opening this week for Fox’s “Star Wars: Episode III — Revenge of the Sith.”
 Belgium and France will see the first “Star Wars” showings with their traditional Wednesday openings; other markets will launch Thursday, Friday and Saturday, except for South Korea (May 26) and Japan (July 9).

 “Kingdom of Heaven” generated decent results from its sole launch in Japan with $2.4 million at 492 playdates.
 It posted acceptable holds in most key markets, indicating it’s likely to retain respectable traction in coming weeks, even amid the “Star Wars” frenzy.
 However, it’s unlikely to finish anywhere near $200 million in foreign gross by the end of its run.

 In its biggest foreign market, “Kingdom” declined 46% in Germany to $3.4 million at 848 engagements, pushing that market’s cume to $11.3 million.

 U.K. biz declined 40% to $2.9 million at 446 for a $10 million Blighty total.
 “Kingdom” was in a close race for first place with the Jane Fonda-Jennifer Lopez comedy “Monster-in-Law,” which staged its only overseas launch in the U.K.